 That year, we dove our butts off, mostly in the cold inland lakes of Michigan and the Great Lakes.
 We both agree that it's one of the best things we've ever done, and it even helped improve our marriage.
 Now, here we are taking trips to the Philippines, Iceland, and Austria for diving and always looking at any body of water we see as a potential new dive site.
 We have managed to work our way from open water divers to rescue divers and have our sights set on technical diving next.
 It's safe to say diving has worked it's way into our DNA.
 It's a part of us now.

-It is important to us that we not stop doing the things we love - traveling, scuba diving - just because we have a baby.
-Of course, our trips look a little bit different now and diving together is now a rare luxury.
-We plan to share tips and tricks we learn for traveling with a baby, and of course some of the funny stories that come from it.
+It is important to us that we not stop doing the things we love - traveling, scuba diving, exploring, eating good food - just because we have kids.
+Of course, our trips look a little bit different now and diving together is now a rare luxury, but we try to find a way to make it work.
+Here, we plan to share tips and tricks we learn for traveling with kids, and of course some of the funny stories that come from it.
 And, we promise to try keep the poop talk to a minimum, but we're not making any promises!

 Meghan is a Materials Engineer for BASF by day and blogger by night.
 She's the one who books all the travel, researches our next adventure, makes it happen, and then tells the stories.
-When she isn't blogging, traveling, or working out at the gym, she is usually drinking a glass of German wine (preferably a Riesling) and knitting.
+When she isn't blogging, traveling, or chasing kids around, she is usually drinking a glass of German wine (preferably a Riesling) and knitting.

-Aaron is an Electrical Engineer at BASF and Lead Photographer for the blog.
-His hobbies are diverse and wide ranging but include diving, photography and home brewing.
+Aaron is an Electrical Engineer at BASF and Lead Photographer/Copy Editor for the blog.
+His hobbies are diverse and wide ranging but include diving, photography, wood working, and home brewing.
 He's Meghan's chauffeur for all of their travel, but he doesn't mind since he gets to drive fast on the German Autobahn.
 He is always on the look out for the next big dive trip he wants to take!